Hungarian translation

 Translation to and from Hungarian

 I believe that as far as translation is concerned, it is only to be expected that the best quality possible should be delivered within the deadline.
-With an experience of several million words in various fields of translation to and from Hungarian, I have never missed a single deadline in my entire career of more than twenty-six years working as a freelance translator.
-All projects are delivered based on a best effort principle, and thoroughly self-proofed one final time before submission.
-My default price for translation from English to Hungarian as well as from Hungarian to English is EUR 0.11 per source word for all assignments received in an editable format (such as .doc).
+With an experience of several million words in various fields to and from Hungarian, I have never missed a single deadline in my entire career of more than twenty-eight years working as a freelance translator.
+All projects are delivered based on the best effort principle, and thoroughly self-proofed one final time before submission.
+My default price for translation from English to Hungarian as well as from Hungarian to English is EUR 0.11 per source word for all assignments received in an editable format (such as .docx).
 Discounts are provided based on the CAT tool matrix as applicable.
 I charge an extra EUR 0.02 per source word for all documents received in a non-editable format (such as .pdf).
-I use Trados Studio 2021 or memoQ 9 for all translation assignments.
-I also have experience with a number of other CAT tools and will be happy to use your preferred offline solution as required.
-I always create a glossary of larger projects, and will submit it to you for approval upon request.
-This is often very useful and much appreciated in the case of assignments where the use of a specific terminology is of key priority to the customer.
+I use Trados Studio 2024 or memoQ 10 for all translation assignments.
+I also have experience with a number of other CAT tools and will be happy to use your preferred offline solution.
+I always create a glossary of larger projects and will submit it to you for approval upon request.
+This is often especially useful and much appreciated in the case of assignments where the use of a specific terminology is a key priority for the customer.
 If you have a document that is in .pdf, scanned, faxed, or even hand-written, I will go the extra mile to help you out by converting the document to an editable format, translating it, and even putting it back into .pdf if required.
-If it cannot be converted, I’ll provide the translation in a separate file.
+If it cannot be converted, I will provide the translation in a separate file.
 All this is covered in the EUR 0.02 surcharge for non-editable documents.

 Hungarian to English